Do you want to start a Fitness Center business plan?

 5.1 Market Trends

 According to PolicyAdvice, the global fitness industry has a market of $87 Billion.
-And the US is one of the countries with the highest number of fitness clubs.
+And the U.S. is one of the countries with the highest number of fitness clubs.
 However, there is still a huge demand for fitness centers that can provide unique and flexible options to their customers.

 5.2 Marketing Segmentation